moja-global/About_moja_global/Contributing/How-to-Contribute-Review-Science-Design.md

 1. Find the **Science Design**:

-    -   Every moja global repository will have a sub-directory called **Science** in the root directory.
+    -   Every moja global repository has a sub-directory called **Science** in the root directory.
-    -   The Science folder will contain 2 types of Science Designs:
+    -   The Science folder contains two types of Science Designs:
         -   PDF files contain completed science designs.
         -   Markdown files contain a link to **Science Design** under development.
     -   Locate the PDF file with the highest [version number](How-to-Assign-a-Version.md) for review.